sergzdr/osticket-prereqs/README.md

     - Username: root
     - Password: root

-  - Note: The use of "root" for our username & password is solely for lab purposes---however this is not a good idea to do in the real world!
+  Note: The use of "root" for the username & password is solely for lab purposes---this is not a good idea to do in the real world!
 God Bless <3

 <p>
 </p>